RBMayberry/BerryWave-EDI-API/README.md

 ### Downloading the Project

+*This need to change to focus on ZIP downloading instead*

 It is recommended to **clone the Git repository** rather than downloading a ZIP archive, as the ZIP may not include the required JAR file correctly.

 Once downloaded, the application's **home directory** contains: